Frank Schnütgen

 In 1987, he then became world champion on the quarterpipe at the first real world championship in BMX freestyle.
 He was delighted with his success, even though he was of course aware that the riders Mat Hoffman and Carlo Griggs, who started one class below him, would hardly have given him a chance.
 He was then passed around as world champion and appeared on television for the first time.
 In 1988, he recorded the first "Äi Tiem" album with his mate Ralph Dammers, which was unfortunately not released until two years later due to a lack of money.
 The track "20 Zoll Mann" on the album appeared on the Beware video and polarised the freestyle community, but one thing was clear: everyone knew Äi Tiem after that.

 Frank's activities in the following years could easily fill books: He founded his own show team, which later merged into SMO with Titus Dittman.
 He rode shows at Phantasialand as a secret replacement for the actual stars.
 He wrote books, designed bicycles, founded a mail order company which later also became a label and distributor.
-He renovated a moated castle outside Cologne where he still lives and works today.
+He renovated a moated castle outside Cologne, where he still lives and works today.
 He rapped in German and Klingon, in Äi-Tiem and as Hans Solo and started his own electro project with Endo Monk.
 He opened the DOM-Sports Halle in 1998, giving the Cologne freestyle scene a home for many years.
-He still makes music today, designs clothing, paints pictures, experiments with old analogue sound machines and synthesizers, looks after the technology of a club in Cologne and runs a successful YouTube channel, which features his music as well as many wild climbing tours, wakeboarding and various curiosities.
+He still makes music today, designs clothing, paints pictures, experiments with old analogue sound machines and synthesizers, looks after the technical side of a club in Cologne and runs a successful YouTube channel, which features his music as well as many wild climbing tours, wakeboarding and various curiosities.

 Frank Schnütgen celebrated success in the very early days of BMX, both in racing and freestyle.
 He was an early supporter of the scene and laid the foundations for the BMX track and later the skate park in his home town of Porz.
-With his show team, he promoted the popularity of BMX sport and with the Dom Sports Halle, he gave the scattered BMX scene in Cologne a new home.
+With his show team, he promoted the popularity of BMX sport and with the Dom Sports Halle he gave the scattered BMX scene in Cologne a new home.
 He brought hip hop culture into BMX freestyle and combined free spirit, music, art and BMX.
 For his personal achievements and commitment, he was inducted into the German BMX Hall Of Fame in 2025.

-- Born 1967 in Bensberg
+- Geboren 1967 in Bensberg

-- 1987 World Champion Quarterpipe
+- 1987 Weltmeister Quarterpipe

-- 1995 Design Titus Bikes
+- 1995 Entwurf Titus Bikes

 - 2000 Sponsor KHE